RGE effects on the LFV scale from meson decays: Summary and Conclusions

 Our constraints can be useful for further studies of phenomenological implications of the effective LFV Lagrangian (\ref{eq:l-q-operators-2}) and its ultraviolet completions.

 \centerline{\bf Acknowledgements}

-This work was supported by ANID/CONICYT Fondecyt (Chile) under grant 1190845, ANID/CONICYT Fondecyt Iniciaci\'on 11180873, and by ANID (Chile) under grant ANID REC Convocatoria Nacional Subvenci\'on a Instalaci\'on en la Academia Convocatoria A\~no 2020, PAI77200092.
+This work was supported by ANID-Chile Fondecyt 1190845, ANID-Chile Fondecyt Iniciaci\'on 11180873, ANID PIA/APOYO AFB180002 and Milenio-ANID-ICN2019\_044 as well as by ANID REC Convocatoria Nacional Subvenci\'on a Instalaci\'on en la Academia Convocatoria A\~no 2020, PAI77200092.